US bill threatens government shutdown

 China’s other major threat is the stratification that any developing country has to navigate.
 As I’ve written about in the past, the growth of the Chinese economy has created a new middle class that has different demands from the largely rural population that China is still trying to lift out of poverty.

 In the near term the new government’s tolerance for slower growth is actually positive for helping to address some of these concerns.
-But eventually,
+But eventually, Beijing will have to reconcile two increasingly divergent populations.

 This, again, is a long-term issue.
 But as these issues go unaddressed, and as more Chinese become rich enough to prioritise new sorts of rights and privileges, the chances of unrest will rise.

-China is a ripe victim for this wave of developing world protests, or that China’s slowing growth rate is a sign of an imminent hard landing.
+Don’t believe the idea that China is a ripe victim for this wave of developing world protests, or that China’s slowing growth rate is a sign of an imminent hard landing.
 China’s near-term picture looks surprisingly bright.

 But after that, the larger question still looms: can Xi Jinping and his government handle the looming storm clouds while they are still a good way off?